webcirque/webfly/README.md

 * ```safiullin```: The protocol used by InstantChatBot
 ##### ```greetOnJoin```
-If set to true, the client will send an greeting message to the remote upon join.
+If set to true, the client will send a greeting message to the remote upon join.
 Invisible on the client-side GUI.

+It is recommended to leave this option on, which will let you know if there is someone coming, and respond to them first.
 ##### ```byeOnLeave```
-If set to true, the client will send an greeting message to the remote upon leaving.
+If set to true, the client will send a message to the remote upon leaving.
 Invisible on the client-side GUI.

+It is recommended to leave this option on, which will let you know if someone has left.
 #### ```info {}```
 Control what extra information will users send to the remote bridge server.
 ##### realPath